Les Roches Jin Jiang International Hotel Management College: History

 In February 2004, Les Roches Jin Jiang International Hotel Management College was founded as the first and only English-teaching Swiss hotel management college in China.

 In May 2006, the college moved into a purpose-built facility on the Shanghai Normal University campus in Feng Xian.

 In February 2009, the college began enrolling international students.

 In September 2010, Les Roches Jin Jiang International Hotel Management College ranked first among international hospitality management schools in China for an international career.

 In December 2010, the Education Committee of Shanghai previously publishes the final back checking notice to Chinese-foreign cooperatively run institutions and projects in Shanghai.
 The college has been formally listed on Chinese-foreign cooperatively run institutions and projects, which is rechecked by the Ministry of Education.

 In April 2011, the Bureau of Civil Affairs of Shanghai Municipal Government issues the official rating-list on which Les Roches Jin Jiang International Hotel Management College is rated 4A, ranking first among joint-venture education institutions.
 4A is the highest ranking for such institutions.

 Since 2012, Les Roches Jin Jiang International Hotel Management College has added a new food and beverage facility for instruction consisting of demo, hot, and cold kitchens including stewarding as well as changing rooms.
 In spring 2013, the college started to add interactive SMART boards into its classrooms."

-In July 2013, Les Roches Jin Jiang was ranked No. 1 international hospitality management school in China for an international career.
+In July 2013, Les Roches Jin Jiang was ranked the No. 1 international hospitality management school in China for an international career.

 In November 2014, the former coffee shop restaurant was renovated and turned into the à la carte restaurant: Flavors.

 Ranking

-In a survey of hospitality industry hiring managers, Les Roches Jin Jiang was ranked No. 1 international hospitality management school in China for an international career.
-Taylor Nelson Sofres (TNS), a major worldwide market research group, conducted the broad industry survey amongst a large sample of senior managers from top international hospitality companies around the world in 2013.
+In a survey of hospitality industry hiring managers, Les Roches Jin Jiang was ranked the No. 1 international hospitality management school in China for an international career.
+Taylor Nelson Sofres (TNS) conducted the broad industry survey amongst a large sample of senior managers from top international hospitality companies around the world in 2013.